hartwigmedical/gcpworkshop/README.md

 ### Projects, Users, Roles and Service Accounts

 When you begin in the console you'll notice that you are working within a *Project*.
-Project group together services and users along with billing.
-Most of the time you'll work in a single project along with close colleagues, and you're interactions with GCP will be confined there.
+Projects group together services and users along with billing.
+Projects are a handy way to organize resources around groups of users with similar permissions and goals.
+We recommend taking a modular approach when it comes to projects, many small cohesive ones over a single monolith.
 Good to note that a user can belong to many projects.

-IAM is used to organize users permissions.
+IAM policies are used to organize users permissions.
 It uses the concepts of roles, which group permissions into cohesive abilities to perform tasks.

-Unfortunately there are a lot of roles, and its not always clear how they map to a give permission.
+There are many roles, and you can even define custom ones when you don't have the right combination out of the box.
+An IAM policy can be applied to any resources: a project; a VM; a network; a bucket; etc.
 [This page](https://cloud.google.com/iam/docs/understanding-roles) gives the overview of how roles map to permissions.

 Service Accounts are an important concept and become useful when you want automate and scale.
-A service account can be used as a proxy to your end user credentials, to use GCP services via a private key rather than an explicit login. t
+A service account can be used as a proxy to your end user credentials, to use GCP services via a private key rather than an explicit login.
+This has a variety of applications, from daisy chaining services to perform more complex task (ie a VM which accesses storage) or to launch hundreds of VMs without the need for human interaction.

 ### Using the command line